How I Repurposed and Reinvented My Thrift Store and Flea Market Finds

 • Facebook Marketplace

-In my opinion, the best types of furniture are the repurposed flea market finds that are in good condition and you’ve gotten a good deal on.
+In my opinion, the best types of furniture are the repurposed flea market finds in good condition, and you’ve got a good deal on them.

 Do you have any flea market furniture find repurposing ideas that you’ve been thinking about?
 I’d love to hear about them in the comments below.